-The number of products distributed to the same patient more than once (repeat patient) is estimated based on an annual Direct Relief survey conducted with the beneficiary organisations as to the % of repeat patients they treat.
-This % is recalculated annually by Direct Relief using the survey.
+The number of products distributed to the same patient more than once (repeat patient) is estimated based on a 2017 Direct Relief survey conducted with the beneficiary organisations as to the % of repeat patients they treat.
+This percentage is assumed to stay the same year on year and will not be recalculated.

 The Unilever Vaseline brand team collects the data and performs the calculation on an excel spreadsheet.
-The calculation is the total number of products distributed to patients or made available to a member of staff less % of product losses and damages less the % of repeat patients.
+The calculation is the total number of products distributed to patients or made available to a member of staff less the % of product losses and damages less the % of repeat patients.